snoack/mypass/README.md

 3. `www.example.com`
 4. `example.com`

-The Chrome extension is intentionally kept simple and doesn't provide functionality to manage credentials.
+The browser extension is intentionally kept simple and doesn't provide functionality to manage credentials.
 Please use the command line utility therefore.